swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     /// The source files that are associated with this target.
 Any files that
     /// have been excluded in the manifest have already been filtered out. public var sourceFiles: FileList

+    /// Any custom flags for the Swift compiler, derived from any settings
+    /// defined for the target in the manifest. public var swiftCompilerFlags: [String]

+    /// Any custom flags for the Clang compiler, derived from any settings
+    /// defined for the target in the manifest. public var clangCompilerFlags: [String]

+    /// Any custom flags for the host linker, derived from any settings
+    /// defined for the target in the manifest. public var linkerFlags: [String]
 }

 /// Represents a target describing an artifact (e.g. a library or executable)